 Arguably the principal claimant to the “Switzerland of the Americas” Crown, just pipping Costa Rica to the post, Uruguay is a small, understated nation at first glance.
 With great inspection, what you will see is a success story of socioeconomic policy over a timescale of just over a century which has made the most of the country’s manageable borders and population in order to roll out some of the most consistently liberal and inclusive policies in the whole region.
-The country boasts comprehensive healthcare, fantastic infrastructure and competitive salaries to boot.
+The country boasts comprehensive healthcare, fantastic infrastructure, and competitive salaries to boot.
 As well as being a welcoming and comfortable place for its proud citizens, Uruguay is an ideal place to settle a business.
+Read on to find out how to obtain residency in Uruguay.

 Ideally cradled between the powerful arms of Argentina and Brazil, it is a perfect place to launch products into these colossal from the comfort of Montevideo’s gorgeous beaches and boutique cafés.
 Uruguay has also emerged as a leader in service-based sectors, redefining boundaries along the way on what innovation and sustainability can achieve.
 This article will walk you through how to land in Uruguay as a businessman or woman and gain residency.